Dart Explorer: History

-Devonair Belle was built in 1991 for Dart Pleasure Craft Ltd, branded as 'River Link'.
-She was the first vessel built for the company, and was the first large passenger vessel to enter service on the Dart since the MV Cardiff Castle, which entered service in 1964.
+Devonair Belle was built in 1991 for River Link.
+She was the first vessel built for the company, and was the first large passenger vessel to enter service on the Dart since the Cardiff Castle, which entered service in 1964.
 In 2001 she was renamed Dart Explorer.
 She is chiefly used on River Link's circular harbour cruises from Dartmouth, although she also runs on the Dartmouth to Totnes route.
 As Dart Explorer is the most luxurious vessel in the fleet, she also runs most of the evening, disco and party cruises, and is the main charter vessel for the company.